You have come a long way.

-Be responsive to those looking for help and gently get them into your product.
+Be responsive to those seeking help and gently get them into your product.

 The best kind of customer is a promoter.
 A promoter is someone who not only uses your product but also recommends them to friends and family.

-On the Internet, a promoter is even more valuable, since they will not only tell friends and family but potentially random strangers on another forum or on a personal blog or website.
-Think about the domino effect that one happy customer can make on your small business.
+On the Internet, a promoter is even more valuable since they will not only tell friends and family but potentially random strangers on another forum or on a personal blog or website.
+Think about the domino effect that one happy customer can have on your small business.

 Use Other Websites to your Benefit